 We have heard how the draft legislation on women in the Episcopate is good, but my task this evening is to tell you that it is not good enough.
 You will hear some say that it is an act of justice that women, who are able to become priests, should also be able to become bishops.
 I agree, but the problem with this draft legislation is that in correcting one injustice it creates another one.

 I will try and explain.
 There is no doubt that a large majority of our Church has happily accepted women priests and look forward to women bishops, but there is a significant minority who are unhappy or unsure.
 About 1000 parishes have passed one or more resolutions under the current legislation; that’s roughly one in ten parishes.
-And the Ch of England agrees that all these people remain loyal Anglicans.
+And the Church of England agrees that all these people remain loyal Anglicans.
 As recently as 2006 the GS affirmed the resolution of the 1998 Lambeth Conference which says we are still in a process of open reception with the ordination of women.
 This means that in some sense the whole question remains unresolved, until the universal church has come to a common mind.
 The Resolution then called on provinces to make proper provision, including appropriate episcopal ministry.

 The draft legislation is wrong because it abandons this principle of Open Reception, and makes it virtually impossible for anyone unsure about women’s ordination to remain a loyal anglican.
 The draft legislation is therefore unfair.
 It also breaks promises made only a short time ago.
-When the 1992 Measure was passed, enabling women to be ordained, the GS, Parliament and the whole Church were assured that its provisions, Resolutions A,B and C, and the system of Flying Bishops, would be lasting, and available as long as they were needed by anyone.
+When the 1992 Measure was passed, enabling women to be ordained, the General Synod, Parliament and the whole Church were assured that its provisions, Resolutions A,B and C, and the system of Flying Bishops, would be lasting, and available as long as they were needed by anyone.
 Under the present proposals all this will be abolished, to be replaced by a Code of Practice which will not have the force of law, and which as yet does not exist; it has not yet been written!
 None of this is fair or just.

 A further reason the draft measure is unsatisfactory is because episcopal care for thoser who cannot accept the ministry of a woman bishop will be wholly by delegation from the diocesan bishop, even when the diocesan is a woman.
 This is clearly illogical, for it of necessity involves accepting the authority of the diocesan bishop who is delegating, even when a woman.
 The bishops we need to lead us need to have the tools of the trade.
 To be leaders in mission, teachers and pastors they need to have real authority in their own right.
 Under this measure they would not have the „appropriate episcopal ministry“ of the Lambeth Resolution, which General Synod affirmed in 2006.
 That cannot be fair!